DanLopess/IST-FP_Project/README.md

 ## Motivation

-This project is the conversion of the project1.py file to C.
+This project was instructed by the course's teachers.
+Also started building a C version.
+Which is not finished.

 #### Small code sample:
 ```